lostjared/mxdbg/README.md

 ### Installing ollama_gen

 The project requires the `ollama_gen` library for AI integration.
-Install it according to your system's package manager or build from source.
+Install it by building from source. https://github.com/lostjared/ollama_gen

 ## Environment Setup